-Table A1: Purpose and availability
+Table A1: Purpose and availability.

-Purpose Available when: How to access remotely: ASR To reboot server automatically after critical hardware or software errors Hardware or software fault occurs and user-configured countdown timer runs out.
+Purpose Available when How to access remotely ASR To reboot server automatically after critical hardware or software errors.
+Hardware or software fault occurs and user- configured countdown timer runs out.
 Server power is available.
-ASR is configured through System partition utilities.
+ASR is configured through System Partition Utilities.
 Using ASR alone, the administrator has no ability to interactively reset the server on demand.
-System Utilities Perform diagnostics, configuration of server; ROMPaq upgrades.
+System Partition Utilities Perform diagnostics, configuration of server; ROMPaq upgrades.
 Server hardware is available.
-Through ANSI terminal emulation program or Insight Manager via a user-supplied modem Insight Manager To monitor more than 1,000 management parameters proactively.
+Through ANSI terminal emulation program, Remote Insight Board, IRC, or Insight Manager via a usersupplied modem.
+Insight Manager To monitor more than 1,000 management parameters proactively.
 To control the operation of Compaq servers and clients based on the management data.
-Both the network and OS are up and running Network connection (IP or IPX) Asynchronous Insight Management To provide the capabilities of Insight Manager over an asynchronous connection.
-OS is up and running Modem connection is available PPP connection via a user- supplied modem IRC To provide integrated remote console and remote reset function.
-Server has power (whether OS is up or down), Core chipset is functional, A modem connection is available.
+Both the network and OS are up and running.
+Network connection (IP or IPX).
+Asynchronous Insight Management To provide the capabilities of Insight Manager over an asynchronous connection.
+OS is up and running.Modem connection is available.
+PPP connection via a user- supplied modem.
+IRC To provide integrated remote console and remote reset function.
+Server has power (whether OS is up or down).
+Core chipset is functional.
+A modem connection is available.
 Through Insight Manager or ANSI terminal emulation program via a user-supplied modem Remote Insight To provide remote server management independent of server OS, server hardware, or network connection.
-Anytime server power up After a server power loss for at least 30 minutes.
-PPP connection via ANSI terminal emulation program, Insight Manager, or web-browser via internal modem
+Anytime server power up.
+After a server power loss for at least 30 minutes.
+Insight Manager, or web- browser via internal modem, serial card with external modem, or Ethernet via on- board network connection.